docwff/testAppSynergyWay/README.md

   <br>
 <small>Open terminal from root path of api and execute next command ```sh deployDocker``` <small/>

-Also root folder contain postman collection json file <a>testAppSynergyWayColection.postman_collection.json</a> which contains all endpoints and tests <a></a>
+Also root folder contain postman collection file **testAppSynergyWayColection.postman_collection.json** which contains all endpoints and tests <a></a>

 A little bit of documentation http://localhost:8081/swagger-ui.html